ulfalizer/readline-and-ncurses/README.md

 Supports seamless and efficient terminal resizing and multibyte/combining/wide characters.
 (Wide characters are those that use more than one terminal column.)

-One of the trickier aspects is that readline does not export the cursor position.
-(It's calculated as part of the default `rl_redisplay()` function.)
-We have to calculate it ourselves to get special characters right.
+One of the trickier aspects is that readline only exports the cursor position as a byte offset (`rl_point`), which won't correspond to the correct terminal cursor column for many strings with special characters.
+We therefore have to calculate the terminal cursor column ourselves. readline itself does it as part of the default `rl_redisplay()` function.

 ## Limitations